Anxiety and Addiction Treatment in Maryland

 Feeling anxious about current or upcoming events in life is perfectly normal.
 But some people find themselves experiencing feelings of anxiety in settings where that should not be happening.
 Or they may experience feelings of anxiety for long periods of time.
-That might be a sign that something is wrong, and that this is not a common case of the nerves.

 Anxiety disorders can happen to anyone, at different ages, and can come in many different diagnoses.
-While the intensity and kinds of symptoms experienced may change from person to person, the most common ones are:
+While the intensity and kinds of physical symptoms experienced may change from person to person, the most common ones are:

 - Nervousness and tension

-- Feelings of imminent danger, panic or doom without there necessarily being any threats
+- Feelings of imminent danger, panic, or doom without there necessarily being any threats

 - Increased heart rate and respiration (hyperventilation)